apps-for-linux/apps-for-linux.github.io/src/content/blog/pc-nrfconnect-launcher.md

 ---
 title: "nRF Connect for Desktop"
+description: |
-summary: "nRF Connect for Desktop is a cross-platform framework for desktop apps for development kits and dongles from Nordic Semiconductor"
+ "nRF Connect for Desktop is a cross-platform framework for desktop apps for development kits and dongles from Nordic Semiconductor"
 date: 2024-11-11T19:39:00Z
 categories: ["Development"]
 authors: